-The Rare Book and Manuscript Collection contains over 9,000 early printed books and approximately 300 manuscripts.
+The Rare Book & Manuscript Collection contains over 9,000 early printed books and approximately 300 manuscripts.
 The collection reflects the educational and personal interests of barristers spanning the thirteenth to nineteenth centuries.
-Thus, while the collection contains significant early legal texts, it also contains a wide range of non-legal subjects, including poetry, travel, medicine, theology and science.
+The collection contains significant early legal texts as well as a wide range of non-legal subjects, including history, poetry, travel, medicine, theology and science.

 The first printed catalogue of the collection was produced in 1700, and since then the collections have been augmented significantly.
-All of the materials, including the manuscripts, have been catalogued in our online catalogue: http://www.middletemplelibrary.org.uk.
-All of our early printed bibliographic records (up to 1800) are also available to search on COPAC, the union catalogue for the UK.
+All of the materials, including the manuscripts, have been catalogued: www.middletemplelibrary.org.uk.
+Our early printed books (up to 1800) are on COPAC, the union catalogue for collections in the UK.

 Rare Book Images Online

-In 2009 the Library created a partnership with the Science Photo Library to digitise science images from our Rare Books Collection.
+In 2009 the Library created a partnership with the Science Photo Library to digitise science images from the collection.
 The images can be purchased online via the SPL website.
-Some of the images have been used to create postcards, which are on sale in the Treasury.
-There are currently over 700 images available to view online at: http://www.sciencephoto.com/contributor/mtl/list.
+There are currently over 1,000 images available to view online at: http://www.sciencephoto.com/contributor/mtl/list.

-Since 2007 the Library has run a book sponsorship programme whereby members of the Inn as well as the general public can sponsor the restoration of a rare book or manuscript.
-There are currently over 200 items from which to choose, ranging in subject matter from biology to witchcraft. a full list of titles is available upon request.
+Since 2007 the Library has run a book sponsorship programme which allows you to sponsor the restoration of a rare book or manuscript.
+There are currently over 200 items from which to choose, ranging in subject matter from biology to witchcraft.
+A full list of titles is available upon request.
 See the Book Sponsorship page for more information.